ressy/example-partis/README.md

 detail being lost when merging information for the separate per-locus partitionings together?

+### Reproducibility

+Re-running the same partition commands with the same inputs can give slightly varying outputs.
+What's going on there?
+There's a configurable random seed that just defaults to the current time, which ensures random behavior by
+default:

+    $ partis partition --help | grep RANDOM_SEED$ -A 1; date +%s
+      --random-seed RANDOM_SEED
+                            Random seed used by many different things, but especially when reshuffling sequences between partitioning steps, and during simulation.
+Set this if you want to get exactly the same result when rerunning. (default: 1645635638)
+    1645635638
+    $ partis partition --help | grep RANDOM_SEED$ -A 1; date +%s
+      --random-seed RANDOM_SEED
+                            Random seed used by many different things, but especially when reshuffling sequences between partitioning steps, and during simulation.
+Set this if you want to get exactly the same result when rerunning. (default: 1645635646)
+    1645635646

+Setting that to a particular number makes the output fully consistent between runs.

+But in the larger scheme of things what behavior here is stochastic and what isn't, and how consistent should the output be expected to be?
+With this paired analysis, for example, I sometimes get 11 clusters and sometimes 12.

 ## Output Handling

 Partis has a wonderfully information-rich command-line interface to the details